-The discount rate used to calculate the total OPEB liability increased from 5.20% to 5.70% for the nonhazardous plan and from 5.05% to 5.61% for the hazardous plan (see further discussion on the calculation of the single discount rate later in this letter).
-There were no other material assumption changes and it is our opinion that these procedures are reasonable and appropriate, and comply with applicable requirements under GASB No. 74.
-Board of Trustees December 5, 2022 Page 2
+The Board of Trustees adopted new actuarial assumptions on May 9, 2023.
+These assumptions are documented in the report titled "2022 Actuarial Experience Study for the Period Ending June 30, 2022".
+Additionally, the discount rate used to calculate the total OPEB liability increased from 5.70% to 5.93% for the non-hazardous plan and from 5.61% to 5.97% for the hazardous plan (see further discussion on the calculation of the single discount rate later in this letter).
+The Total OPEB Liability as of June 30, 2023 is determined using these updated assumptions.

+Board of Trustees December 6, 2023 Page 2